balancer/balancer-v2-monorepo/pkg/balancer-js/README.md

 #### Encoding userData

 To provide liquidity to a Balancer pool, various fields must be provided in an encoded form as the `userData` field within the `joinPool` call.
 Balancer.js exposes functions to simplify encoding the `userData` field used for joining and exiting various pool types to prevent errors.
 Similar utilities are available for `exitPool`.
 Note that different pool types may support a different set of join and exit calls, so make sure you're using the correct encoder.
-Note that the encoder for Recovery Mode exits is in /pool-utils.

 Sample code that provides the initial liquidity to a WeightedPool: